BrunaEduarda03/BrunaEduarda03/README.md

 - 🛠 &nbsp; I’m currently working with Nodejs,NextJs, Express, React,TypeScript,etc.
 - 🚀 &nbsp; I’m always learning Full Stack Development.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/BrunaEduarda03).
+- 🤓 &nbsp; My Soft Skills: Collaboration,Creativity, Empathy, Resilience, Good Listener, Time Management, Argumentation
+- 💬 &nbsp; Talk to me about:TV shows,movies(scy-fy/horror),games,esports,awesome projects.
 - 👾 &nbsp; Fun fact: Equal is Not Always Equal in Javascript.
-- 🤓 &nbsp; My Soft Skills: Collaboration,Creativity, Empathy, Resilience, Good Listener, Time Management, Argumentation

 ### My Absolute Favorites:

+- 🌱 &nbsp; I love to spend time with my family and friends and just talk about everything and anything at all.
-- 💻 &nbsp; I love to participate in Hackathons, meetups & tech events.
+- 💻 &nbsp; I love to study and share what i know with others.
-- :boom: &nbsp; I Love to practice Sports (especially Volley and beach-tennis).
+- ⚡ &nbsp; I Love to practice Sports (especially Volley and beach-tennis).
+- :bulb: &nbsp; I love to participate in Hackathons, meetups & tech events.